RobGThai/chroma_getting_started/README.md

 Enchantment card is similar to spell card but its effect is for a period of time.
 This period of time can be seen by the yellow number at the bottom of the card and counting down each of your turn.
 The card will leave the page once the number reach zero and the effect will stop.

+Enchantment can be a stanalone card or accompanying a companion (as seen above in `Radiance`).
+In the case of enchanted companion; Once the companion is defeated, it will turn into enchantment on the same page.
+When this happens, the countdown will start.

 **Landmark**

 ![Landmark card](assets/landmark.jpg)